Dhravya/cloudflare-saas-stack/README.md

 To use, simply clone this repo and run the following commands:

 1. Make sure that you have [Wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/#installupdate-wrangler) installed.
+And also that you have logged in with `wrangler login` (You'll need a Cloudflare account)

 2. Run the following commands:
 ```